-County Treasurer Shall Act As Custodian
+1. County Treasurer Shall Act As Custodian 26-1-123

-Pursuant to C.R.S. § 26-1-123, tThe County Treasurer shall be the treasurer and custodian of the social/human services fund and shall disburse money from the fund only upon distinct County Department warrants drawn by the person duly appointed by the County Board.
+The County Treasurer shall be the treasurer and custodian of the social/human services fund and shall disburse money from the fund only upon distinct County Department warrants drawn by the person duly appointed by the County Board.